alanqchen/FEHRobot/docs/source/index.rst

 .. warning::
-    Again, if you would like to download any of the code, `visit the GitHub repository <https://github.com/alanqchen/FEHRobot>`_ to ensure you get the latest versions.
+    Again, if you would like to download any of the code, `visit the GitHub repository <https://github.com/alanqchen/FEHRobot>`_ to ensure you get the latest version.

 ----